-Doctoral Program Dissertation Committees require approval by the Director of Academic Affairs (DAA) and the Dean in accordance with the College of Psychology's policy.
-For this to occur, the DAA will forward the completed Dissertation Committee form to the Dean for approval.
+Doctoral program dissertation committees require approval by the Director of Academic Affairs (DAA) and the Chair of the Department of Clinical and School Psychology in accordance with the College of Psychology's policy.
+For this to occur, the DAA will forward the completed Dissertation Committee Form to the Chair for approval.

-For students who began the PhD program in the 2015-2016 academic year or later, the Dissertation Committee is required to consist of four members, at least three of whom must be full-time faculty in the Department of Clinical and School Psychology (a committee member from outside the Department is encouraged but not required).
-For students beginning the program before 2015-2016, the Dissertation Committee may consist of three members, at least two of whom must be full-time faculty in the Department.
-Each Committee member must be approved on the basis of eligibility and expertise in the topic area.
-Doctoral Dissertation Committees must be chaired by an eligible full-time College of Psychology faculty member.
-Each member is reviewed by the Director of Academic Affairs, based on information provided in updated faculty curriculum vitae and periodic surveys conducted on faculty research activities.
-Eligible faculty members are those who possess expertise in Dissertation area of study, have served previously on a Dissertation Committee, and have a record of scholarly research.
-The third member may be full-time or approved part-time faculty from the College or an approved full-time faculty from another University College or regionally accredited University.
-Members must possess an earned doctorate from a regionally accredited institution, and be an active scholar with demonstrated capabilities for research/scholarship and for directing independent research.
+For students who began the PhD program in the 2015-2016 academic year or later, the dissertation committee is required to consist of four members, at least three of whom must be full-time faculty in the Department of Clinical and School Psychology (a committee member from outside the Department is encouraged but not required).
+For students beginning the program before 2015-2016, the dissertation committee is required to consist of three members, at least two of whom must be full-time faculty in the Department.
+Each committee member must be approved on the basis of eligibility and expertise in the topic area.
+Doctoral dissertation committees must be chaired by an eligible full-time Department of Clinical and School Psychology faculty member.
+To serve as chair on a dissertation committee, a faculty member must possess expertise in the dissertation area of study, have served previously on a dissertation committee, and have a record of scholarly research.
+Each committee member is reviewed by the Director of Academic Affairs, based on information provided in updated faculty curriculum vitae and periodic surveys conducted on faculty research activities.
+The remaining (fourth) faculty member serving on a dissertation committee may be full-time or approved part-time faculty from the College or an approved full-time faculty from another NSU College or regionally accredited university.
+All committee members must possess an earned doctorate from a regionally accredited institution, and be an active scholar with demonstrated capabilities for research/scholarship and for directing independent research.

-A member from outside the full-time faculty may be added with the Committee chair's endorsement and the DAA's approval.
-When a student requests a Committee member who is not a full-time faculty member at the College of Psychology, they must submit the proposed member's curriculum vitae outlining qualifications and recent publications and/or research pertinent to the proposed study.
-The DAA reviews these credentials for approval to serve as a member of the Dissertation Committee.
-Eligibility for participation on student Dissertation Committees includes:
+A member from outside the full-time faculty may be added with the committee chair's endorsement and the DAA's approval.
+When a student requests a committee member who is not a full-time faculty member at the College of Psychology, they must submit the proposed member's curriculum vitae outlining qualifications and recent publications and/or research pertinent to the proposed study.
+The DAA reviews these credentials for approval to serve as a member of the dissertation committee.